Piaggio Aerospace: Under Ferrari and Di Mase control and management

 The company was negatively impacted by the Great Recession, the event having caused a downturn in the market for business aircraft; reportedly, deliveries of its P.180 Avanti declined drastically from 30 aircraft during 2008 to only four per year by 2018.
 Instead of focusing on this declining market, Piaggio decided to orientate itself towards the special missions sector, developing the Piaggio-Selex P.1HH Hammerhead, an unmanned long-endurance intelligence, surveillance and reconnaissance derivative of its P.180 Avanti.
 The platform was also adapted into a maritime patrol aircraft, as well as for additional special purposes, around this same timeframe.
 In parallel with these programmes, the company continued to make improvements to the base P.180 Avanti, introducing an extended-range model during 2013.

 During 2013, Mubadala and Tata injecting an additional €190 million into Piaggio Aero Industries, increasing their combined stakes to 85.5%.

+Under Mubadala control and management

+The new Avanti EVO is presented in May 2014.

-During October 2014, Piaggio Aero changed its name to Piaggio Aerospace.
+In October 2014, Piaggio Aero changed its name to Piaggio Aerospace.

+In November 2014, the new Villanova d'Albenga plant was inaugurated in the presence of the Italian Prime Minister, Matteo Renzi, and the Minister of Defense Roberta Pinotti.

 During 2015, the Mubadla Development Company acquired 100% of the capital stock, assuming full control of Piaggio, after obtaining the final 1.95% of the stock from Piero Ferrari.

 On 3 December 2018, Piaggio Aerospace was admitted into receivership after having declared itself insolvent.

 The company's restructuring plan had failed less than a year after its owner, Mubadala, had injected €255 million and repurchased its bank debt.

+Under the control of extraordinary commissioners appointed by the Italian government

+In December 2018, the company entered the extraordinary receivership proceedings with the appointment of Vincenzo Nicastro as Extraordinary Commissioner.
+The same applied later to its subsidiary Piaggio Aviation.
+According to two different decrees of the Italian Ministry of Enterprises and Made in Italy signed on 1 March 2023, the Group is now led by three Extraordinary Commissioners: the aforementioned Vincenzo Nicastro, Davide Rossetti (coordinator) and Carmelo Cosentino (industry and aviation expert).

 During February 2020, it was announced that Piaggio Aerospace had been put up for sale.

+During the extraordinary management by the commissioners, the company is restructured and in 2022 it closes the 2021 financial year with a turnover of approximately 152 million euros, with an order portfolio of around 500 million euros and new orders for a further approximately 180 million euros.

+Acquired by Baykar

+In December 2024, the Turkish Baykar Technologies drone manufacturer took over the ownership of Piaggio Aerospace.